pagkly/Zed/Investopedia3/Stock Market Crash Definition.md

 Stock Market Crash Definition
 ## What Is a Stock Market Crash?

 A stock market crash is a rapid and often unanticipated drop in stock prices.
-A stock market [crash](https://www.investopedia.com/terms/c/crash.asp) can be a side effect of a major catastrophic event, economic crisis, or the collapse of a long-term [speculative bubble](https://www.investopedia.com/terms/s/speculativebubble.asp).
+A stock market [[crash]](https://www.investopedia.com/terms/c/crash.asp) can be a side effect of a major catastrophic event, economic crisis, or the collapse of a long-term [[speculative bubble]](https://www.investopedia.com/terms/s/speculativebubble.asp).
 Reactionary public panic about a stock market crash can also be a major contributor to it, inducing panic selling that depresses prices even further.

-[Famous stock market crashes](https://www.investopedia.com/features/crashes/) include those during the 1929 Great Depression, [Black Monday](https://www.investopedia.com/terms/b/blackmonday.asp) of 1987, the 2001 [dotcom bubble](https://www.investopedia.com/terms/d/dotcom-bubble.asp) burst, the 2008 financial crisis, and during the 2020 COVID-19 pandemic.
+[Famous stock market crashes](https://www.investopedia.com/features/crashes/) include those during the 1929 Great Depression, [[Black Monday]](https://www.investopedia.com/terms/b/blackmonday.asp) of 1987, the 2001 [[dotcom bubble]](https://www.investopedia.com/terms/d/dotcom-bubble.asp) burst, the 2008 financial crisis, and during the 2020 COVID-19 pandemic.

 ### Key Takeaways